BatGap Logo

 Rick: Just a recognition.

 David: Yeah, and it’s also useful to make a note here.
 In the TM teaching Maharishi taught, witnessing full-time, particularly witnessing deep sleep, was the key marker for Cosmic Consciousness, or what is more commonly called Self-Realization.
 However, in my case, and I know several others, I didn’t actually… there wasn’t a liberation.
 There wasn’t that actual shift.
-It was like a close but no cigar.
+It was like, close but no cigar.
 It’s kind of that the witness came online, but the ego remained identified.
 It took me a little time to get clear about that, because I didn’t have a context for it.

 But yeah, that was the context.
-And it turns out that there are some people who have that kind of shift, and some teachers even, or teachings speak of a pre-awakening stage that happens for some, where the witness comes online, but it doesn’t go all the way.
+And it turns out that there are some people who have that kind of shift, and some teachers, or even teachings, speak of a pre-awakening stage that happens for some, where the witness comes online, but it doesn’t go all the way.

 The mechanics are interesting.
-The Kundalini Vidya tradition talks about the energetic mechanics that are supporting that, and basically when the Kundalini Shakti rises up the spine, gets above the throat, that’s when the witness comes online.
+The Kundalini Vidya tradition talks about the energetic mechanics that are supporting that, and basically when the Kundalini Shakti rises up the spine and gets above the throat, that’s when the witness comes online.
 But at that point, the Kundalini is still unstable, so it comes and goes.
-But if the Kundalini rises high enough to reach what’s called Makara, which is just above the third eye, which is the white flash experience I had, not everybody has that with Makara, but it’s one of the symptoms, then Kundalini becomes stable and doesn’t go back down again, so the witness becomes full-time, ongoing.

 Rick: And that’s more or less what happened to you.

 But I didn’t discover that understanding until much, much later.
 And then the whole thing made a lot more sense.
-Now there’s a very small distance between Makara and the crown and awakening, but for some people, the process pauses there for the physiology to clean out more and that kind of stuff before it moves on.
+Now, there’s a very small distance between Makara and the crown and awakening, but for some people, the process pauses there for the physiology to clean out more and that kind of stuff before it moves on.

 Rick: Did that happen to you?